inrupt/solid-common-vocab-rdf/README.md

 - For non-public feedback or support inquiries please use the [Inrupt Service Desk](https://inrupt.atlassian.net/servicedesk).

 ## Documentation
+- To learn more about vocabularies, have a look at the [Inrupt Vocabularies documentation](https://solidproject.org/for-developers/apps/vocabularies)
 - [Inrupt documentation homepage](https://docs.inrupt.com/)

 # License